 Synchronously appends a term to a disk log.
 Returns ok or {error, Reason} when the term is written to disk.
-If the log is distributed, ok is returned, unless all nodes are down.
 Terms are written by the ordinary write() function of the operating system.
 Hence, it is not guaranteed that the term is written to disk, it can linger in the operating system kernel for a while.
 To ensure that the item is written to disk, function sync/1 must be called.